Savory Hand Pies with Blue Cheese, Leeks, and Walnuts

 The leeks can take an hour or more to fully caramelize, so plan ahead.
 You can caramelize the leeks up to 24 hours in advance, then refrigerate until you’re ready to assemble the hand pies.

 These puff pastry hand pies are best enjoyed on the day they are made, ideally while still slightly warm.
-Wrap leftovers in foil and store in the refrigerator for up to 2 days.
+Wrap leftovers in foil and store in the refrigerator for up to two days.

-To reheat, arrange hand pies on a parchment-lined tray and bake in a 350° F / 176° C oven for about 5-10 minutes, or until heated through.
-You can also wrap the leftovers in foil and freeze for up to 3 months.
+To reheat: Arrange hand pies on a parchment-lined tray and bake in a 350° F (176° C) oven for about 5-10 minutes, or until heated through.

 Other savory puff pastry recipes you might enjoy: